judnich/TupleMarkup/EXAMPLES.md

     [ [position] [1 2 3] ]

-Keep in mind you can use it as many times as you like, for example:
+Keep in mind you can use it to create as many nested lists as you like.
+For example:

     [abc|def|ghi]